 However, before you book a ticket to Nis, it is important to realize that a trip to Serbia, is Eastern Europe for the experienced traveller.
 The country is keen to become a member of the European Union but has not reached that status yet.

 Life costs next to nothing for the average Western European traveller.
 A pint of beer goes for one euro, a packet of cigarettes for two and a 15-minute taxi ride costs less than three euros.
 There is still plenty of smoking in public places, including restaurants.
 Corruption, poverty and unemployment are still commonplace in Serbia (source).

-It is also a region with a unresolved war history.
-Although Serbia is now an independent state, the country was during most of last century part of former communist Yugoslavia.
+It is also a region with unresolved war history.
+Although Serbia is now an independent state, the country was during most of the last century part of former communist Yugoslavia.
 The Balkan republic fell apart after the bloody Yugoslav wars.
 Kosovo, a southern neighbour, is still a province of the country according to the Serbs, although the Albanian majority in Kosovo declared its independence in February 2008.
 It is therefore not possible to reach Serbia through Kosovo since the border is not recognized by the Serbs.

 However, the Republic of Kosovo is recognized by 108 of the 193 UN members.